typicode/stop-server/README.md

 Visit [http://localhost:5709/qr.html](http://localhost:5709/qr.html) on your computer and scan the QR code or go directly to `http://your-local-ip:5709` from your phone/tablet.

-Now if you press the stop button, your computer will be shutdown.
+Now if you press the stop button, your computer will be shut down.

 ## Uninstall